citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 First [implemented on Citra Desktop](https://github.com/citra-emu/citra/pull/4923) back in January 2020, the disk shader cache has proved to be very effective in reducing stutters over time for all games.

-By using a disk shader cache, Citra can save these shaders when they are first generated, then is able to preload them on any subsequent launch of the game, eliminating stutter.
+By using a disk shader cache, Citra can save these shaders when they are first generated, then preload them on any subsequent launch of the game, eliminating stutter.
 It was only a matter of time before this was implemented on Android for the benefit of all our Android users, and thanks to [SachinVin](https://github.com/SachinVin) this has been achieved!

 {{< figure src="shaders.png"
     title="Less stuttering?
 Yes, please!" >}}